 The answer is simple.
 It's up to you!

 I usually serve creamy cucumber salad with peeled cucumbers because that's my family tradition.
 If you ever go to Germany and you order 'Gurkensalat mit Sahne' (creamy cucumber salad), you're just as likely to be served peeled cucumber as unpeeled.

 This salad can be stored in the fridge for 1-2 days.
 Use an air-tight container.
 If you're just storing it from lunchtime to dinner time you can simply cover it with plastic wrap and keep it refrigerated.

-Sometimes, you’ll find this salad with red onion included.
-But I don’t recall ever seeing an authentic German recipe for cucumber salad that included red onions.
+Sometimes, you'll find this salad with red onion included.
+But I don't recall ever seeing an authentic German cucumber salad recipe with red onions.

-If you don’t have fresh herbs on hand, by all means, go ahead and substitute dried for fresh herbs.
-Use one tablespoon of dried dill and one tablespoon of dried parsley in case you don’t have fresh herbs.
+If you don't have fresh herbs on hand, by all means, go ahead and substitute dried for fresh herbs.
+Use one tablespoon of dried dill and one tablespoon of dried parsley if you don't have fresh herbs.

 More Simple Salads